-Trump to replace Homeland Security chief Kristi Noem with Markwayne Mullin
+Trump fires Homeland Security head Kristi Noem, names Mullin as replacement

 Noem has denied any wrongdoing, stating that the bidding process was “competitive” and that the contract was “all done correctly, all done legally”.

-On Thursday, ahead of announcing the staffing change, Trump denied any connection to the advertising campaign, telling the news service Reuters that he “never knew anything about it”.
+On Thursday, before announcing the staffing change, Trump denied any connection to the advertising campaign, telling the news service Reuters that he “never knew anything about it”.

 Noem played a key role in the administration’s mass deportation push, and she has frequently used rhetoric that vilified immigrants as dangerous and violent.

-Though DHS’s mandate is on domestic security, Noem has made several international trips over the last year, including visits to Ecuador in July and November.
+Though DHS’s mandate focuses on domestic security, Noem has made several international trips over the last year, including visits to Ecuador in July and November.

+Trump has called a “Shield of the Americas” summit at his Mar-a-Lago estate this weekend, inviting world leaders from multiple countries to discuss regional security and combatting Chinese influence in Latin America.

-Her replacement as DHS head, Mullin, has served as a US senator since 2023.
+Noem’s replacement as DHS head, Mullin, has served as a US senator since 2023.
 He was a representative in the House for a decade before that, representing Oklahoma.

 Trump highlighted his membership in the Cherokee Nation, writing that Mullin would be a “fantastic advocate for our incredible Tribal Communities” as DHS leader.